Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 For initial petitions:

-• The IDC CSW, (323) 881-1303 is responsible for arranging transportation for the children/youth, including a minor parent or a Re-Entry NMD parenting youth placed in a licensed foster care or shelter care facility, and when applicable, the minor parent’s/Re-Entry NMD youth’s own child, if age 4 or older when included in the petition.
+• The Intake and Detention Control (IDC) CSW, (323) 881-1303 is responsible for arranging transportation for the children/youth, including a minor parent or a Re-Entry NMD parenting youth placed in a licensed foster care or shelter care facility, and when applicable, the minor parent’s/Re-Entry NMD youth’s own child, if age four (4) or older and included in the petition.

 For all other hearings: